Regaining Control of your Teen Person in Need of Supervision (PINS)

 - You must agree to follow-up with services that will be used to help make sure the your Plan is successful.

 PINS Diversion is made possible through funding support from the Nassau County Department of Social Services and the New York State Office of Children and Family Services.
 Call the Nassau County Department of Social Services for a referral at: (516)-227-8404

 If you would like to learn more about this program please contact our Intake Coordinator at: 516-741-0604 Ext: 4387 or firstname.lastname@example.org

 Lillian Vai, Director

 Phone: (516) 741-0604 x 4390

-FCA’s Detention Diversion Program works with youth (ages 7-15 years old) who come into contact with Nassau County’s Juvenile Justice System as a result of committing a delinquent act.
+FCA’s Detention Diversion Program works with youth (ages 7-15 years old) who come into contact with Nassau County’s Juvenile Justice System as a result of committing a offending act.
 Referrals for the program come only from Nassau County Juvenile Probation.
 The primary goal of the program is to divert youth who are arrested, in police custody, or under probation supervision from admission to detention, remand and/or OCFS placement.

 Margaret Doherty, LMFT

 Our PINS Diversion program is designed to successfully provide intensive clinical case management and counseling to keep at risk youth safe and out of the juvenile justice system.